-DynamicPDF Core Suite for .NET allows for highly efficient image reuse both within a document or across several documents.
+DynamicPDF Core Suite for .NET allows for highly efficient image reuse within or across several documents.
 The ImageData class is included for this purpose.
-This class holds the pixel data for an image and is used in the constructors of the Image and BackgroundImage Page Elements.
+This class holds the pixel data for an image and is used in the Image and BackgroundImage page elements constructors.
 When the same ImageData object is used multiple times in a PDF document, its data is only included once in the resulting PDF document.

-NOTE: If the same Image or BackgroundImage Page Element is used multiple times in the same document, image reuse is handled automatically because the same ImageData object is used each time it is displayed.
-This also applies to images that are used in a single section or document template.
+If the same Image or BackgroundImage page element is used multiple times in the same document, image reuse is handled automatically because the same ImageData object is used each time it is displayed.
+This also applies to images used in a single section or document template.

 Using The Same Image Multiple Times In A Document

-When using an image multiple times in a document, care must be taken to ensure that the image data is not included multiple times in the PDF output.
+When using an image multiple times in a document, ensure that the image data is included only a few times in the PDF output.
 This is accomplished by creating an ImageData object and using that in the Image or BackgroundImage constructors.
-An image data object can be created using the ImageData classes static GetImage method.
-Using this technique, the same image can appear at different locations and scale in the document without increasing the overall size of the document:
+The ImageData classes static GetImage method can create an image data object.
+Using GetImage, the same image can appear at different locations and scales in the document without increasing the overall size of the document.

 // Create an ImageData object from the image.
 ImageData imageData = ImageData.GetImage( @"C:\MyLogo.gif" ); // Add the image to the fist page twice. page1.Elements.Add( new BackgroundImage( imageData ) ); page1.Elements.Add( new Image( imageData, 0, 0, 0.24f ) ); // Add the image to the second page at a differant location and scale. page2.Elements.Add( new Image( imageData, 100, 100, 0.48f ) );